|Business Rating:||4.7 / 5|

 If your business spends heavily in a particular category, such as office supplies or telecommunications, you may also want to consider opting for a card that earns elevated rewards on those purchases – either instead of or in combination with the Spark Cash Plus card.

-This is a very generous offer for a business rewards card at this price level, beating out the bonus value you’ll find on several luxury business rewards cards from issuers like American Express and Chase.
-However, given the spending required to earn the full bonus, it could be out of reach for a number of cardholders.
-You’d need to spend an average of over $8,333 per month for your first six months to meet the $50,000 threshold in time, which is more than double our estimate of the average small-business owner’s monthly spending ($4,000).
+Just as the card’s 2% cash back rate only justifies the card’s cost with a decent spend, the spending required to earn the card’s sign-up bonus could put it out of reach for many cardholders.
+To earn the card’s up to $1,000 bonus, you’d need to spend an average of over $8,333 per month for your first six months to meet the $50,000 threshold in time, which is more than double our estimate of the average small-business owner’s monthly spending ($4,000).

-Compare this with one of the few business cards that offers better bonus value than the Spark Cash Plus, the Ink Business Preferred® Credit Card from Chase.
+Compare this with a business card that offers better bonus value than the Spark Cash Plus, the Ink Business Preferred® Credit Card from Chase.
 The Business Preferred card only charges a $95 annual fee and offers 100,000 Ultimate Rewards points – worth $1,250 when redeemed for travel with Chase – after you spend $15,000 in your first three months.
 While this is still a high spending requirement, it’s much more attainable, especially if you plan your application around upcoming large business expenses.

 See related: Credit cards with 100,000-point bonuses